The 10 Best User Engagement Tools and Software for SaaS in 2021

 User Engagement Tool #7 – Productboard: Collecting feedback, communicating with users

 One of the biggest problems with collecting feedback is that it often ends up spread out across different channels.
-Productboard helps you to consolidate it all in one place.
+If you’re looking for customer engagement solutions to consolidate all that data, check ProductBoard.

 You can then link these feedback trends to relevant feature ideas.
 This enables your product managers and designers to understand what they should work on next.

-“Productboard is an excellent tool to help you make sure your roadmap is driven by real user feedback and value to your customers.” — Andrew H
+“Productboard is an excellent customer engagement tool to help you make sure your roadmap is driven by real user feedback and value to your customers.” — Andrew H

 User Engagement Tool #8 – Drip: Communicating with users

-Unlike other email tools, Drip focuses on segmentation and sending the right email flows to the right customers.
+Unlike other email customer engagement tools, Drip focuses on segmentation and sending the right email flows to the right customers.
 This means you can automatically communicate with your customers based on their behavior.

-Drip is a great tool for when you want to keep customers in the loop, and automate some of your communication.
+Drip is a great customer engagement software for when you want to keep customers in the loop and automate some of your communication.

 “Drip is hands down the easiest, most intuitive software for us for creating automated email sequences.
 The templates, along with ease of use, and integrations with all the other platforms and software we use makes it so valuable for us.” — Cliff H

-Chat widgets and chatbots are the future of communicating with your users.
-2021 will see them become even more popular.
+Chat widgets and chatbots for live chat are the future of communicating with your users.
+2021 will see them become even more popular, so you better start looking for a customer success platform that enables these customer relationships.

-Drift is the leader when it comes to chatbots.
+Drift is the leader when it comes to customer engagement platforms that provide chatbots.
 While it’s mostly focused on helping sales teams, you can also use it to help customers who are confused with your product.

 You can integrate your chatbot with your knowledge base (Zendesk, Helpscout, etc.).
-You can then automatically nudge your customers in the right direction.
+You can then automatically engage customers and nudge them in the right direction.

 It also makes it easier for customers to contact you if they have any problems, or if they want to give you some feedback.

-Not only that, but you can connect to tools like Salesforce or Hubspot.
+Not only that, but you can connect to other customer engagement tools like Salesforce or Hubspot.
 This way your customers’ answers are added to their user profile, giving your CS and Sales teams more information.

 User Engagement Tool #10 – Slack: Communicating with customers

-A new trend we’ve seen recently is creating a Slack community for your customers.
-We think more and more companies might start doing this in the next year or so.
+A new trend we’ve seen recently is creating a Slack customer community to foster customer engagement.
+We think more and more companies might start doing this in the next year or so while looking to improve customer experience.

 Chances are a lot of you already have Slack set up for internal use.
 This method works in the same way, only you invite your customers into the workspace instead.